M.A. in Geography

 For the Master of Arts degree, students must meet the following departmental requirements, including 36 credit hours of graduate work:

-- 15 of the 36 minimum hours must be taken in the department at the 6000 level.
-Fifteen additional elective hours may be taken at the 5000 or 6000 level within the major.
+- 15 of the 36 minimum hours must be taken at the 6000 level.
+15 additional elective hours may be taken at the 5000 or 6000 level within the major.
 The following courses are mandatory:

-Course List Code Title Hours GEPL 6100 Philosophy & General Methodology 3 GEPL 6150 Seminar In Research Methods 3 GEPL 6920 Research Design 3 - A minimum of one graduate-level (at least three hours) course or seminar, approved by the adviser, must be taken in a related area outside the department.
+Course List Code Title Hours GEPL 6100 Philosophy & General Methodology 3 GEPL 6150 Seminar In Research Methods 3 GEPL 6920 Research Design 3 - 3 of the 36 minimum hours, approved by the adviser, must be taken in a related area outside the department.
 This may not include an independent study or research course.

-- The selection of geography and planning courses and related courses should comprise a unified program chosen in consultation with the graduate adviser.
+- The selection of geography courses and related courses should comprise a unified program chosen in consultation with the graduate adviser.

 - After completing 6150 and 9 hours of graduate coursework, the student may register for GEPL 6920.
-As part of this course, students complete a comprehensive exam and present and defend a thesis proposal.
-A grade of B or better in 6100, 6150, 6920, and B average or better for graduate work entitles the student to become a formal candidate for the M.A, degree.
+As part of this course, students complete a research literature review and prepare and defend a thesis proposal.
+A grade of B or better in 6100, 6150, 6920, and B average or better for graduate work entitles the student to become a formal candidate for the M.A. geography degree.

-- The student should research and write an approved thesis under the direction of a thesis committee composed of departmental faculty members.
-The student may select an applied or traditional thesis option.
+- The student should research and write an approved thesis under the direction of a thesis advisory committee composed of departmental faculty members.

-- A minimum enrollment to qualify for the master’s degree is two hours of thesis credits, but there may be as many as six hours within the 36 semester hours of graduate work.
+- A minimum enrollment to qualify for the master’s degree is 2 hours of thesis credits, but there may be as many as 6 hours within the 36 semester hours of graduate work.

 Non-Thesis Option